About Us

 1. Maintain up-to-date virus protection software on your computer.
 The University’s IT department supports Sophos for faculty and staff.
 For students, University IT recommends Microsoft Defender (no cost) for Windows and Sophos AntiVirus for Macs (home version, no cost).

 2. Regularly install all Critical Updates from http://update.microsoft.com.
 You should begin checking Microsoft Update constantly, starting now.
 You can also configure your Windows computer to check automatically for updates every time you connect to the Internet.
-NOTE: if you have a Mac, you will want to check with ExamSoft before updating your Mac’s operating system because of the potential for conflicts with Examplify — causing you problems with taking your exams on your computer.

 3. Keep your browser up to date!
 A great browser-based tool for checking how current your web-related tools are is Qualys Browser Check.